idc9/diproperm/README.rst

 .. image:: doc/figures/dpp_hist.png

-For some more example code see `these example notebooks`_.
+For more example code see `these example notebooks`_.

 Help and Support
 ================